 Last Updated on January 20, 2016 by LM Tourism

-On 1 and 2-day Dublin Passes there is a -6% DISCOUNT Voucher Code: DPSPRING.
+On 1 and 2-day Dublin Passes there is a -6% DISCOUNT Voucher Code: JULY6.
 It works until July the 31st, 2017 and the pass has then to be used within 12 months too.

 Even if already you are in Dublin you can still use these discounts rather than paying for the full price.
 You just need to buy the pass online, then to print the code emailed to you, which you can bring to the collection desk in Dublin to collect the Pass.